Video Sync 6 - Knowledge Base

 Sync Setup - Presonus Studio One on the same computer

-Video Sync features virtual MIDI ports, which mostly removes the need to create network MIDI sessions in Audio MIDI Setup in order to connect to a DAW on the same computer.
-When Video Sync is launched, it will create virtual MIDI ports named Video Sync MTC In, Video Sync MMC In & Video Sync Trigger In - which will automatically be pre-selected in Video Sync, & visible in your DAW.
+Video Sync features virtual MIDI ports, which mostly removes the need to create network MIDI sessions in Audio MIDI Setup in order to connect to Studio One on the same computer.
+When Video Sync is launched, it will create virtual MIDI ports named Video Sync MTC In, Video Sync MMC In & Video Sync Trigger In - which will automatically be pre-selected in Video Sync, & visible in Studio One.

-For this reason, it is advised to always launch Video Sync before launching the DAW.
+For this reason, it is advised to always launch Video Sync before launching Studio One.
 Failure to do so, may cause some of these settings to be reset to default - such that they need to be re-configured in Presonus Studio One again.

-Some DAWs do not reconnect the virtual ports automatically if Video Sync is opened after the DAW.
-In cases where this happens often, it may be better to consider setting up ports via Audio MIDI Setup on the same computer.
+Note: If Studio One does not reconnect to the virtual ports automatically when Video Sync is opened after Studio One, it may be better to consider setting up ports via Audio MIDI Setup on the same computer.

 Video Sync MTC / MMC Setup

-To show the MIDI I/O options in Video Sync, first navigate to the SYNC tab of the Preferences window.
+To show the MIDI I/O options in Video Sync, first navigate to the SYNC tab of the Preferences / Settings window.

 Set the Sync Source field to Other.